pletourneau-lsmc/LSMC_Excel/4-Super_LSMC/readme.md

 However, suppose that we are getting close the memory limit and can't increase the number of paths.
 This may seems unlikely to you because we have only cover a basic case with a single state variable which is the stock price.
 However, we will cover much more complex situations with many state variables, and we will hit the memory limit eventually.

-In the next section, we will cover a method that provides a work around.
+In a later section, we will cover a method that provides a work around.

 ### References